OffchainLabs/arbitrum-docs/arbitrum-docs/bold/concepts/bold-technical-deep-dive.md

 ### Assertions

-A key responsibility for Arbitrum validators is to post claims about the Arbitrum chains’ state to Ethereum at certain checkpoints.
-These are known as assertions.
+A key responsibility for Arbitrum proposers is to regularly post claims about the Arbitrum chains’ state to Ethereum at certain checkpoints.
+These are known as assertions (and are sometimes called L2 state roots).
 Assertions contain information, most critically:

 1. The L2 block hash being claimed